 Udon Noodle Soup with Pork

-- 1 bunch green onions, including 2 inches of green tops, thinly sliced
+- 3 green onions, white and tender green portions, thinly sliced

 In a large pot over high heat, bring the water to a rapid boil.
 If using fresh udon noodles, add them to the boiling water and cover the pot.
 When the water returns to a boil, uncover and cook for about 10 seconds.
 Drain the noodles in a colander, rinse under cold running water and set aside.
 If using dried udon noodles, add them to the boiling water, stir well and cook, stirring occasionally, until just tender, about 5 minutes.
 Drain the noodles in a colander, rinse under cold running water and drain again thoroughly.
 Set aside.